YoannDev90/kde_modernclock/README.md

 #### From this repository
 1. Clone this repository
-`git clone https://github.com/prayag2/kde_modernclock && cd kde_modernclock/`
+`git clone https://github.com/YoannDev90/kde_modernclock && cd kde_modernclock/`
 2. Install using the script
-`kpackagetool5 -i package`
+`kpackagetool5 -i package` or `plasmapkg2 -i package`